 Cruz earned a bachelor’s in secondary education in 2012 from the University of Nevada – Las Vegas and a master’s in curriculum and instruction in 2015 from Kansas State University.

-"When I see my students achieve, I feel a strong sense of humbleness that I got to be a part of their learning process.
-I hope that I..." (read more)
+"When I see my students achieve, I feel a strong sense..." (read more)

 Urban Educator | Council of the Great City Schools | Jul 25, 2022 | Washington, D.C.

 Chalkbeat Colorado | Apr 25, 2022 | Denver, CO

 KDVR-TV | FOX | Mar 17, 2022 | Denver, CO